Surcharge on income tax and marginal relief - current rates

 Consider an individual taxpayer earning ₹51 lakh in a financial year under the old tax regime.
 Here's how the tax would be calculated:

-*Surcharge of 10% is applicable as the taxable income exceeds the threshold limit of ₹50 lakh.
+*Surcharge of 10% is applicable as the taxable income exceeds the threshold of ₹50 lakh.

-Now, the excess income over ₹50 lakh is just ₹1 lakh, but the surcharge increases the tax by ₹1,31,250—which is higher than the excess income itself.
+Now, the excess income over ₹50 lakh is just ₹1 lakh:

-To prevent this unfair jump, marginal relief ensures that the extra tax due to the surcharge doesn’t exceed the extra income earned.
-The final tax liability is adjusted so that the additional tax is limited to ₹1 lakh.
+To prevent this unfair jump, marginal relief ensures that the extra tax due to crossing the threshold doesn't exceed the extra income earned.

 Marginal relief calculation and formula